Jump to Section

 After performing your search, you can save the search query and individual records from the search result to My E-Shelf.

-Click on Sign in at the top header of the LibSearch landing page and sign in with your credentials.
+Click on Sign in at the top header of the Poly LibSearch landing page and sign in with your credentials.

 After performing your search, click on Save query to save the search.
 This will allow you to perform the same search in future.